LarsHaalck/CATER/README.md

 # Download
 ## Using AppImage:
 Download the most recent AppImage from https://github.com/LarsHaalck/habitrack/releases listet under "Assets".
+You have to "allow executing file as program".
+Right click on AppImage, then select Permissions tabe then select the Execute option.

 ## Building from Source:
 This project has a CMake superbuild structure, where the "root"-CMakeLists.txt lies in the folder `super`.